Cry1412/gym-website/README.md

-Gym Support Website
+# Gym Support Website
-Technologies: Node.js, React.js, MySQL, Google Maps API
+Web application aimed at gym enthusiasts and gym owners, providing users with a personalized experience
-Description: Developed a comprehensive web application aimed at gym enthusiasts and gym owners, providing users with a personalized experience.
-Key features include:
+# Key features
 •	Workout Plan Creation: Allows users to generate tailored workout routines based on individual fitness goals and body conditions.
 •	Exercise Library: Displays a list of exercises with detailed instructions to guide users in proper execution.
 •	Gym Locator: Integrated Google Maps API to enable users to find nearby gyms based on their location.